 How much cover do you need if you live in a council house?
 We discuss the difference between home and contents insurance so you can be sure you're fully covered.

-If you own a property you’ll need both, but as a council house tenant, the council covers the buildings insurance, so all you need is contents insurance.
+As a council house tenant, the council (your landlord) covers the buildings insurance.

-Contents insurance is not compulsory, but if you value your contents and possessions, insure them!
+Contents insurance isn’t compulsory, but if you value your possessions, it might be worth considering it.

 Are there different types of contents insurance?